andrewchen8407/USC-Mapping-Project/README.md

 [mappingproject.azurewebsites.net](https://mappingproject.azurewebsites.net/)

 ### Work Flow
-We maintain a main branch and a develop branch.
 The main branch will contain functioning, tested code.
 Main is considered "live."
 Only merge develop and main when you are sure the develop branch is functioning and tested.

 #### New feature